Alfresco/docs-alfresco/content-services/7.3/develop/sdk.md

     17: 4.5.0
     ```

+    This example uses SDK 4.5, but you should see similar results for other SDK 4.x versions.

 4. Next you will be prompted for additional values, like `groupId`, `artifactId`, and `package`, as shown below:

     ```bash